 It sounds nice to have a vacation home, but I can assure you lots of issues randomly pop up once you own one.
 For example, I recently went up to my place in Squaw Valley for four days.

 When I entered, I found blue and green marker doodles all over my sofa and two sofa chairs!
 I couldn't believe the tenant wouldn't fess up to the damages, nor could I believe the housekeeping didn't report the damage to the front desk and make the tenant pay.

 My condo is being professionally managed.
 If I'm paying 25% of revenue to the property manager, I shouldn't have to spend time inquiring about this incident.
 Yet things slip through the cracks with property managers all the time.

 Rental income is also highly contingent on the weather for ski season.
-These last four years have been pretty dry, causing very little income growth even as the economy boomed back in the Bay Area.
+Before 2019, the winters were pretty dry, causing very little income growth even as the economy boomed back in the Bay Area.
 Thankfully, the 2022/2023 has been incredible!

-At least there’s strong Spring, Summer, and Fall rental income.
+There's also a strong Spring, Summer, and Fall rental income.
 Summer is actually the best time to go to Tahoe and is the second-strongest rental income season.
 If it wasn't for Summer, I'd be losing at least $30,000 a year for the luxury of owning a property I only use at most five weeks a year.

 Questions To Ask Before Buying A Vacation Property

 Here are a few questions you should consider before purchasing a vacation home.
 I really want to save you guys money from not making the same mistake I made.